-Brigador is an isometric vehicle action game currently in development by indie developer Stellar Jockeys and is expected to be released late Summer 2014 on Steam.
-Players will be able to choose from one of twenty vehicles along with a weapon loadout in order to face off against the occupying factions of the city of Solo Nobre on the outer colony planet of Novo Solo.
-Throughout the game players will be able to discover tactics and unlock new vehicles and weapons as they clear the city or die trying, then do it all over again (akin to a roguelike).
+Brigador is an isometric vehicle action game developed by indie developer Stellar Jockeys.
+Originally expected to be released late Summer 2014, it went into Steam Early Access on October 20th, 2015, releasing in full on June 2nd, 2016.
+Players will be able to choose from one of forty-five vehicles along with a weapon loadout in order to destabilize the city of Solo Nobre on the outer colony planet of Novo Solo after the death of the popular Great Leader.
+Players will be able to discover tactics and unlock new vehicles and weapons as they clear the city or die trying, then do it all over again (akin to a roguelike).

 • Choose from mechs, tanks and antigrav vehicles to pilot

 • Wide range of weapons for different play styles

 • Twenty-one story missions in Campaign and another twenty different levels in Freelance

 • Completely destructible environments

 • Short, high intensity playthroughs: every run is different

 In most missions both in Campaign and Freelance mode, the player has a choice of three main objectives:

 - Destroy troop garrisons.